 Dessert at The Bubble Room

 Our scout leader came to our table to give us the 411 on all their cake offerings.
 Chocolate, Orange Crush, Red Velvet.
-Pick your favourite flavour and note the size of the slices above because what you see in the display is what you are going to get.
+Pick your favourite cake flavour.
+Take note of the size of the slices in the picture above.
+What you see here is what you are going to get.

 Be sure to take some time and have a look around the restaurant.
 It was decorated with antique toys and unique displays.

-The place was packed with people and hard to photograph, but it is one of those cool, chaotic places that you just have to experience once yourselves.
+The place was packed with people and hard to photograph, but it is one of those cool, chaotic places that you have to experience once yourselves.
 If you have kids they will go crazy in here.
 I’m not sure if it is all the toys or just the sugar!
 For more information and reviews.

 Travel assistance provided by The Beaches of Fort Myers & Sanibel Visitor & Convention Bureau, on a media hosted press trip, however, the opinions expressed in this post are my own.